Open Table Board of Directors

 Open Table is managed by an active Board of Directors, whose members represent diverse backgrounds in business, law, public relations, education, healthcare and technology.
 Many have extensive volunteer experience either with Open Table, with other organizations, or both.

-Day to day operations of the Open Table pantries and community dinners are run by a small paid staff, group of dedicated and experienced volunteer leaders, and over 500 volunteers who work together to assure that our guests are served each week.
+Day to day operations of the Open Table food programs are run by a small paid staff, a group of dedicated and experienced volunteer leaders, and over 500 volunteers who work together to assure that our clients are served each week.